 However, there are not many Nigerian federal or state government grants available to small businesses.
 Especially those that are not duly registered.
 You can see this post for a step-by-step guide on how to register a business name in Nigeria.

-There are available grants that will be explained in this article for people looking to start their business.
+There are some available grants in Nigeria that will be explained in this article for people looking to start their businesses.

 Listed below are available grants for businesses in Nigeria.